afowdar/MDInteractions/README.md

 If you use `MDInteractions` in your research, please cite it as:

 > Fowdar, A and Martin, DP. *MDInteractions: A python package for the distance-based analysis of intra- and inter-protein interactions*.
-GitHub, 2025. https://github.com/afowdar/MDInteractions
+Research Square, 2025. https://dx.doi.org/10.21203/rs.3.rs-6957895/v1

 Or use the following BibTeX entry: